 The Copyright Act of 1976 grants to copyright owners the exclusive right to reproduce their works and distribute copies of their work.
 Works that receive copyright protection include published works such as a textbook.
 Copying a textbook without permission from the owner of the copyright may constitute copyright infringement.
 Civil and criminal penalties may be assessed for copyright infringement.
 Civil penalties include damages up to \$100,000; criminal penalties include a fine up to \$250,000 and imprisonment.
 Copyright laws do not allow students and professors to make photocopies of copyrighted materials, but you may copy a limited portion of a work, such as article from a journal or a chapter from a book for your own personal academic use or, in the case of a professor, for personal, limited classroom use.
 In general, the extent of your copying should not suggest that the purpose or the effect of your copying is to avoid paying for the materials.
-And, of course, you may not sell these copies for a professors who provide photocopies of textbooks to enable students to save money are violating the law.
+And, of course, you may not sell these copies for a profit.
+Thus, students who copy textbooks to avoid buying them or professors who provide photocopies of textbooks to enable students to save money are violating the law.